Bak-Coleman, J., West, J., O’Connor, C., & Bergstrom, C. T. (2026). Industry influence in high-profile social media research. arXiv [cs.SI].

 Findings

-• 49% of papers had disclosable industry ties; only 13% included a competing-interest declaration and 20% mentioned ties at all.
+• 49% of papers had disclosable industry ties, but only 13% included competing-interest declarations and 20% had any identifiable mention of ties.

 • 42% of papers explicitly declaring no competing interests nonetheless had disclosable ties.

-• 34% of editors had disclosable ties — roughly double the author rate — and none were disclosed; 11% of papers handled by tied editors were authored by their recent co-authors.
+• 34% of editors had disclosable ties (about twice the author rate), none disclosed; 11% of papers handled by tied editors were authored by their recent co-authors — a pattern absent among independent editors.

-• Only 14% of editor funding-years detectable from CVs were visible in public data, implying substantial undercounting.
+• Only 14% of editor funding-years identifiable from CVs were detectable through public data, implying the study underestimates true ties.

-• Estimated industrial saturation reaches ~80% once authors, editors, and reviewers are aggregated.
+• Estimated industrial saturation across authors, editors, and reviewers is ~80%.

-• Misinformation-sharing research is over-represented among industry-tied work; platform-dynamics research is under-represented.
+• Misinformation-sharing research was over-represented among industry-tied work; platform-dynamics research was under-represented.

-• Industry-tied papers receive roughly twice the citations, policy mentions, news coverage, social media discussion, and Wikipedia references of independent papers.
+• Industry-tied papers receive roughly double the citations, policy mentions, news coverage, social media discussion, and Wikipedia references of independent work.

 Connections